nextensio/docs/content/en/Architecture/onboarding/_index.md

 together but apps grouped together should have similar security requirements.
 An AppGroup is mapped to a Connector, hence this step basically defines the Connectors.

-An AppGroup is also created in controller.nextensio.net with just another username (in email id format) and password !
+An AppGroup is also created in controller.nextensio.net with just another username (in email id format but does not need to be a valid email ID) and password !
 Customer also specifies the URLs for the applications that are members of the AppGroup.
 For example, if the customer domain is awesomecustomer.com, App-X might have the URL appx.awesomecustomer.com and App-Y might be appy.awesomecustomer.com.